From Developer → UX Team Lead

 Six critical status fields surfaced directly into the form: Codes Sent to Admin, Codes Sent to Billing, K-Level, Claim Number, Delivery Visit Date, and Code Selection Type.
 Available at a glance, without leaving the form.
 The same status bubble carried through to the Delivery Receipt, the same information available wherever practitioners needed it.

-By the time I left, OPIE had a shipped product, a design practice, and a team.
-None of those existed when I arrived.
+By the time I left, OPIE had a shipped product and a design practice

-The goal was never to build a better interface, it was to make the interface invisible, so practitioners could focus on what they came to do: deliver patient care.
+The goal was to make the interface invisible, so practitioners could focus on what they came to do: deliver patient care.

 Alerts surfaced inline so practitioners could act without losing context.
 Tag translation became one action across the entire form.
 Status information appeared directly where practitioners needed it.
 Workflows that once required training videos and physical handouts worked without them.